The Bachelor of Science in Computer Engineering

 Prerequisites: Completion of ELM requirement; second-year high school algebra; one year high school chemistry.
 (One year of high school physics and one year of high school mathematics past Algebra II are recommended.)|

-Principles of chemistry for students in science, medical, and related professions.
-Atomic structure, chemical bonding, stoichiometry, periodic table, gases, solids, liquids, solutions, and equilibrium.
+Principles of chemistry for students in science and engineering programs.
+Topics include atoms, molecules and ions, reactions, stoichiometry, the periodic table, bonding, chemical energy, gases, and solution chemistry.
+The laboratory sequence supports the above topics including both qualitative and quantitative experiments, analysis of data, and error propagation.
 3 hours lecture, 3 hours laboratory.
 This is an approved General Education course.
 (001816)

 |CSCI 111||Programming and Algorithms I||4.0||FS|